agrzeslak/cheatsheet/index.md

 # Cheatsheet
 This cheatsheet is a compilation of various learnings and resources which I've compiled.

-If you notice any issues or would like to contribute, the GitHub repository may be found at <https://github.com/agrzeslak/cheatsheet>.
+If you notice any issues or would like to contribute, please visit the the [GitHub repository](https://github.com/agrzeslak/cheatsheet).